andrewljohnson/AlgebraMathMage/README.md

 This is an app for iPad to teach kids math, egged on by lots of little videos.

 ## Todo
- * script to generate multiplication curriculum
  * scorecard view
+ * bug: selecting problem in menu before hitting continue leads to weird state

 ### Todo Later/Maybe
  * Randomize answer order